The Camden 28: Documentary

 A 2007 documentary film, The Camden 28, has been researched, produced and released by Anthony Giacchino, combining archival footage, contemporary photographs, extensive interviews and analysis into the most comprehensive account of the people, events and history surrounding the Camden 28.
-The Camden 28 aired in September, 2007 on PBS's P.O.V. independent documentary showcase.
+The Camden 28 aired in September 2007 on PBS's P.O.V. independent documentary showcase.
+One of the lead defense attorneys at the trial, David Kairys, included an extensive account of the case in his memoir, Philadelphia Freedom: Memoir of a Civil Rights Lawyer.

 Legacy

 Supreme Court Justice William Brennan called the trial, "one of the great trials of the 20th century".
 Father Michael Doyle, one of the 28 who was a Catholic parochial vicar in Camden at the time, remained a priest and community leader there until his death in 2022.
 Sacred Heart Church, which Doyle led until his retirement, continues to campaign for peace, equality, and social justice and holds an annual Peace Gathering.

+Analyzing the impact of the verdict in the Camden 28 trial in the context of contemporary events, Rick Perlstein wrote that the acquittal, on the basis of the plot being instigated by an agent provocateur, was "quietly devastating to the moral excuses of Watergate malefactors" because they had used the threat of political violence as a justification for their unlawful activities, and now appeared to be manufacturing it.